akashravichandran/tensorflow-nlp/README.md

 		* Stage 1.
 Detecting the missing (or referred) words from the history dialogue (a sequence tagging task)

 		* Stage 2.
-Adding the detected words to the query and reorder them (a sequence generation task)
+Adding the detected words to the query and reorder them (a language modelling task)

 		* I have conducted an [experiment](https://nbviewer.jupyter.org/github/zhedongzheng/tensorflow-nlp/blob/master/finch/tensorflow1/multi_turn_rewrite/chinese_tagging/main/tagging_only_pos.ipynb) on the stage 1, and the result is: